 Another topic discussed in the study includes the participation of athletes, who are deemed to be primary stakeholders, and the lack of involvement in the policy processes that are decisive to the rules that govern their activities.
 It is argued that sport policy is rarely conducted in consultation or in partnership with athletes.
 The structure is deemed undemocratic since athletes, who are at the very bottom of the chain, are automatically subject to the rules and regulations of the governing bodies, often without being able to influence them to their benefit (Arnout et. al., 2014).
-Institutionalized participation of all stakeholders does not necessarily constitute good governance; however, it is important that there is a balance and a representation of stakeholders in the policy process contributes to long-term effectiveness (e.g. Young 1992, 1994).
+Institutionalized participation of all stakeholders does not necessarily constitute good governance; however, it is important that there is a balance and a representation of stakeholder interests within any SGBs.
+Several academics have noted that an equal representation of stakeholders in the policy process contributes to long-term effectiveness (e.g. Young 1992, 1994).
 The survey conducted in the study demonstrated that 80% demonstrated athlete stakeholder representation, however, only 11% have representative Athletes Commission that hold a seat on the board.